OAI14

 A second speaker will then present the point of view of Enterprise and Innovation from a European University.
 How is the new Open Science agenda aligned with the ambitions and vision of universities.
 How can creativity in universities flourish if/when Open Science competes against more commercial models of working?
 Is there a model for innovation and enterprise where the two concept can be successfully married together?

 The final part of the meeting will comprise a Panel session where the speakers will be encouraged to identify a number of clear principles in the Commercialization/Open Science debate to act as guides for future activity globally.
-Members of the audience will be invited to submit question by Mentimeter to enlarge the discussion.
+Members of the audience will be invited to submit question via Zoom to enlarge the discussion.

 Commercialization and Open Science November 13, 2025